-BaristaFIRE is one of several types of Financial Independence Retire Early (FIRE).
+BaristaFIRE is one of several Financial Independence Retire Early (FIRE) types.
 Barista FIRE is defined as having enough money to retire early while using a part-time job for additional income and health insurance.

 What is Barista FIRE?